prabesh09/whiteboard/README.md

 ## Feedback

-If you have any feedback, please raise and issue!
+If you have any feedback, please raise an issue!